 These three have been the easiest for me.
 It’s also the combination of the three that give me a decent income.

-You can read about these additional options in my post How Blogger’s Make Money.
+You can read more about this in my article: How Blogger’s Make Money.

-My number one source of income is through services.
+My number one source of income is through services (which is generated from my blog or social media exposure).
 This includes:

 Affiliate marketing is my second greatest source of income.
 This is also my absolute favorite way of making money.
 If you aren’t familiar, affiliate marketing is where you get a commission for recommending products to your readers.
 These recommended products are tracked through links.
 When a purchase is made through this link you get paid a commission.